Rahi374/2048.c/README.md

 I also tried out autoscan, autoheader, and autoconf, but that cluttered up my project directory and I really didn't feel like cleaning it up.

 Also, I didn't actually realize that people had already remade 2048 for the terminal/console.
 Anyway I never looked at any other 2048.c during development of this one.
-(In fact, I didn't find out about the existence of other 2048.c until after I finished the first version.
+(In fact, I didn't find out about the existence of other 2048.c until after I finished the first version)

 Enjoy!